 One of the nation's premier research sites for such work is the Center for Health Equity Research and Promotion (CHERP), supported mainly by VA's Health Services Research and Development (HSR&D) service.
 CHERP has investigators at both the Pittsburgh and Philadelphia VA medical centers.

-In 2007, the Evidence-Based Synthesis Program, sponsored by VA Health Services Research and Development (HSR&D), systematically reviewed existing evidence on disparities within VA to determine the clinical areas in which disparities were present and to describe what was known about the sources of these disparities.
+In 2007, the Evidence-Based Synthesis Program, sponsored by HSR&D, systematically reviewed existing evidence on disparities between different races and ethnicities within VA to determine the clinical areas in which these disparities were present and to describe what was known about their likely causes.

 Researchers with the CHERP created a conceptual framework that outlined three phases of health disparities research: detection, understanding, and reduction and elimination.